-It has been a couple months but we are going to continue our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
+We are continuing our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
 This week’s two feedstocks are Coconut Oil and Coffee Oil.
 Here is a link to the main page of feedstocks we have examined so far.

 For this feedstock REG purchased refined, bleached, deodorized (RBD) coconut oil.

 As a background, lets talk a little bit about Coconut trees (Cocos nucifera) they are part of the palm tree family (Arecaceae) and they love sandy soils and can tolerate a high level of salt.
 The trees prefer regular rainfall, high humidity 70-80% and lots of sunshine.
 This is why we see them on the shorelines and beaches in the warmer parts of the world.
 They need year round warmth and moisture to grow well and produce fruit.
 The Coconut palm tree can grow up to 98 ft tall and has 13-20 ft long leaves.
 A tree can begin producing fruit as early as 6 years but usually take between 15 to 20 years to reach its peak producing capacity.
 Most trees produce about 30 fruit a year but under ideal conditions they can produce as much as 75 a year.
 Coconuts can be found in more than 90 countries with most of the production coming from tropical Asia.
 The Philippines, India, and Indonesia account for over 72% of the production.